mariusbancila/stduuid/paper.md

 ### Nil

 A nil UUID is a special UUID that has all the bits set to 0.
-Its canonical textaul representation is `00000000-0000-0000-0000-000000000000`.
+Its canonical textual representation is `00000000-0000-0000-0000-000000000000`.
 Member function `nil()` indicates whether the `uuid` has all the bits set to 0.
 A nil uuid is created by the default constructor or by the string conversion constructors when failing to parse the input argument.
 ```
 uuid id;
 assert(id.nil());